esferatec/ec-luart-validationmanager/README.md

 # ec-luart-validationmanager

 The project is a validation management module written in Lua.
-It defines a ValidationManager object that handles validation of inputs in LuaRT desktop applications.
+It defines a ValidationManager object that handles validation of widgets in LuaRT desktop applications.

 ![Screenshot of the Regisatrtion Form](/readme.png)